garrardkitchen/ai-chat-example/README.md

 # AI Chat with Custom Data

 An AI chat application that demonstrates how to chat with custom data using an AI language model.
-This template is in early preview—[share your feedback](https://aka.ms/dotnet-chat-templatePreview2-survey).

 ---